tlanglois1111/zigbee_aht20_bh1750/README.md

 ## Hardware Required

 * One development board with ESP32-H2 or C6 SoC acting as Zigbee end-device
-* an AHT20 and BH1750 sensor connected to I2C bus of EPS32
+* an AHT20 and BH1750 sensor connected to I2C bus of ESP32
 * A USB cable for power supply and programming

 ## Configure the project

 Before project configuration and build, make sure to set the correct chip target using `idf.py --preview set-target TARGET` command.

-## Erase the NVRAM

-Before flash it to the board, it is recommended to erase NVRAM if user doesn't want to keep the previous examples or other projects stored info using `idf.py -p PORT erase-flash`
+By default the I2C ports are SCL 22, SDA 23.
+Edit i2c_driver.h to change the defaults.

 ## Build and Flash